pomsky-lang/website/content/docs/language-tour/references.md

 doesn't contain other XML tags.
 For example, it correctly matches `<span>Hello world</span>`.
 With a backreference, it ensures that the closing tag is the same as the opening tag.

-pomsky has three kinds of references:
+Pomsky has three kinds of references:

 - **Numeric references**, e.g. {{<po>}}::3{{</po>}}, match a capturing group by its number.
 - **Named references**, e.g. {{<po>}}::name{{</po>}}, match a named capturing group by its